gustavenoksson/hotel-yahoo/README.md

 # Instructions

-For Your Information FYI: our website http://jonas128.se/hotel/
+FYI (For Your Information): our website http://jonas128.se/hotel/

 # Code review